 ... # actual HTTP call

 With ParamSpec, a static type checker knows that fetch after decoration still expects (url: str, timeout: int = 10) — the decorator does not erase the signature.
-The Python 3.12 typing documentation specifies that P.args is exclusively for annotating *args in a wrapper and represents the positional arguments of a given call, while P.kwargs is exclusively for annotating **kwargs and represents the keyword argument mapping.
+According to the Python typing documentation, P.args and P.kwargs are purpose-built attributes: the former annotates only the *args position of a wrapper (carrying the captured positional argument types), and the latter annotates only **kwargs (carrying the captured keyword argument types).
+Neither can be used outside that specific context.
 (Python typing docs, docs.python.org)

 PEP 692 (Python 3.12) — TypedDict for **kwargs.
 Before Python 3.12, annotating **kwargs where different keys have different types required accepting the loss of precision or writing overloads.
 PEP 692, authored by Franek Magiera and sponsored by Jelle Zijlstra, solved this by allowing a TypedDict to be passed to Unpack and used as the annotation for **kwargs.
 The Python 3.12 release notes explain that the earlier PEP 484 approach forced all **kwargs values to share a single type, whereas PEP 692 enables per-key type precision through typed dictionaries.
 (Python 3.12 What's New, docs.python.org)